 Wordmarks that are in “lockup” with the IUP logo do not use Prospectus Pro S or Garamond.
 Please contact our brand management team for help with these elements.

-Other Graphic Elements
+Primary Graphic Elements

 Beyond the basics, our designers also use a number of other graphic elements to make IUP marketing messages stand out.
 The below elements are for reference only.
-Please connect with our brand management team for help with materials that require these elements.
+Please connect with

 Gradient